lijinhan21/lijinhan21.github.io/_pages/about.md

 news: true  # includes a list of news items
 latest_posts: false  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: false  # includes social icons at the bottom of the page
+social: true  # includes social icons at the bottom of the page
 ---

 I am Jinhan Li (李谨菡), a senior-year undergraduate student majoring in Computer Science and Technology at [IIIS](https://iiis.tsinghua.edu.cn/en/), [Tsinghua](https://www.tsinghua.edu.cn/en/) (a.k.a.
 [Yao Class](https://iiis.tsinghua.edu.cn/en/yaoclass/), directed by [Andrew Chi-Chih Yao](https://iiis.tsinghua.edu.cn/yao/)).
-I was fortunate to work as a student intern in Professor [Yuke Zhu](https://yukezhu.me/)'s group at [UT Austin](https://www.utexas.edu/).
-Previously, I was fortunate to work in Professor [Yi Wu](https://jxwuyi.weebly.com/)'s group at [IIIS](https://iiis.tsinghua.edu.cn/en/).
+I was very fortunate to work as a student intern in Professor [Yuke Zhu](https://yukezhu.me/)'s group at [UT Austin](https://www.utexas.edu/) and Professor [Yi Wu](https://jxwuyi.weebly.com/)'s group at [IIIS](https://iiis.tsinghua.edu.cn/en/).

 <!-- My research interests center on **machine learning** and **robot learning**, and my long-term goal is to create intelligent robots that can be reliable companions for human.
 I’m passionate about the following two directions: (1) leveraging human data for robot manipulation skill acquisition, and (2) robot learning through interactions with environments and humans. -->

 My research interests lie broadly in machine learning.
-Currently, I'm attracted to research that integrates empirical observations with rigorous experiments and theoretical analysis, offering insights into modern machine learning techniques.
+I'm attracted to research that integrates empirical observations with rigorous experiments and theoretical analysis, offering insights into modern machine learning techniques.
 I aspire to not only apply these techniques effectively, but also develop a deep understanding of when and why they work or fail, and ultimately working toward enhanced reliability.
 Previously, I worked on robot learning.

 <!-- **I'm applying for a PhD position in 2025 Fall.**  -->
 I'm open to chatting about research or life, and enjoy wandering around with different people.
 Feel free to drop me an email if you are interested in chatting or hanging out!